Los Angeles Herald Examiner: Black Dahlia coverage

 Whatever the facts were, the morning Examiner scooped the other Los Angeles newspapers by publishing an extra edition two hours before any of the afternoon newspapers hit the streets.

 By the late afternoon of January 15, an autopsy on the female victim was completed by the Los Angeles County Coroner's Office.
 The victim's fingerprints were scheduled to be airmailed to the FBI fingerprint identification division in Washington, D.C.
 Examiner Assistant Managing Editor Warden Woolard suggested to Los Angeles police Capt.
 Jack Donahoe, who was chief of the department's homicide division, that the victim's fingerprints be transmitted to the FBI by using the Examiner's new soundphoto machine.
 During the early morning hours of January 16, the International News Photo wire service received the prints via photo transmission from the Examiner.
 Soon afterward, the FBI identified the victim as Elizabeth Short.

 In the early afternoon of January 16 an Examiner extra hit the streets, again beating the competition.
 The Examiner identified Short and provided details of her life growing up in Massachusetts, and details of her adult life in Santa Barbara and later in Los Angeles.
 The Examiner noted that Short had lived in Los Angeles for a period of time before moving to various other cities in the pursuit of jobs and men.
 She returned to Los Angeles in 1946 and lived in hotels and rooming houses while visiting a man she had met while living in Florida.

+Following Short's identification, a team of reporters from the Examiner contacted her mother, Phoebe Short, in Boston over the phone.
+Wain Sutton spoke with Short's mother while City Editor Jimmy Richardson and Jim Murray sat next to him.
+Sutton intentionally deceived Phoebe and told her that her daughter had won a beauty contest.
+It was only after prying as much personal information as they could from Phoebe that the reporters revealed that her daughter had in fact been murdered.

+Jim Murray would recount the infamous phone call to journalist Larry Harnisch in an interview decades later:

+Murray told Harnisch in the same interview that he was “still appalled” and that the “incident was sharply etched in his memory.”
+Phoebe Short initially could not believe what the reporters had told her.
+She refused to believe that her daughter had been murdered until eventually she received confirmation from the Los Angeles Police through her local police department.